Date: | 09/10/2024 |

 HCP who have either tested positive for SARS-CoV2 or who are exhibiting symptoms of COVID-19 (e.g., cough, shortness of breath, sore throat, runny nose, headache, myalgia, chills, fatigue, gastrointestinal symptoms, new onset loss of smell or taste and a fever) and have been told by a provider that they have, or probably have, COVID-19, even in the absence of a test, should isolate.

-• An isolating HCP who had COVID-19 symptoms may return to work:
+- An isolating HCP who had COVID-19 symptoms may return to work:

-• the HCP received a negative test (antigen) on Day 5 or later.
+- symptoms have substantially improved, including being fever-free, for 24 hours; AND the HCP received a negative test (antigen) on Day 5 or later.

-• An isolating HCP who has been asymptomatic and is isolating may return to work after 5 days once:
+- An isolating HCP who has been asymptomatic and is isolating may return to work after 5 days once:

-• the HCP received a negative test (antigen) on Day 5 or later
+- the HCP received a negative test (antigen) on Day 5 or later

 HCP who have been exposed to someone who has COVID-19 but are not themselves exhibiting any symptoms and have not tested positive, do not need to be restricted from work.
 HCP may continue to work after being exposed, provided they remain asymptomatic.
-All HCP should wear PPE appropriate for their duties and must at least wear a facemask, or a surgical, medical procedure, dental, or isolation mask that is FDA-cleared, authorized by an FDA EUA, or offered or distributed as described in an FDA enforcement policy, and self-monitor for symptoms for 10 days.
+Said HCP should wear PPE appropriate for their duties and must at least wear a facemask, or a surgical, medical procedure, dental, or isolation mask that is FDA-cleared, authorized by an FDA EUA, or offered or distributed as described in an FDA enforcement policy, and self-monitor for symptoms for 10 days.

 Definitions

-Healthcare personnel (HCP) refers to all paid and unpaid persons serving in healthcare settings who have the potential for direct or indirect exposure to patients or infectious materials, including body substances (e.g., blood, tissue, and specific body fluids); contaminated medical supplies, devices, and equipment; contaminated environmental surfaces; or contaminated air.
-These HCP may include, but are not limited to, emergency medical service personnel, nurses, nursing assistants, physicians, technicians, therapists, phlebotomists, pharmacists, students and trainees, contractual staff not employed by the health care facility, and persons (e.g., clerical, dietary, environmental services, laundry, security, maintenance, engineering and facilities management, administrative, billing, and volunteer personnel) not directly involved in patient care but potentially exposed to infectious agents that can be transmitted among from HCP and patients.
+These HCP may include, but are not limited to, emergency medical service personnel, nurses, nursing assistants, home healthcare personnel, physicians, technicians, therapists, phlebotomists, pharmacists, dental healthcare personnel, students and trainees, contractual staff not employed by the health care facility, and persons (e.g., clerical, dietary, environmental services, laundry, security, maintenance, engineering and facilities management, administrative, billing, and volunteer personnel) not directly involved in patient care but potentially exposed to infectious agents that can be transmitted among from HCP and patients.

 Healthcare settings[4] refers to places where healthcare is delivered and includes, but is not limited to, acute care facilities, long term acute care facilities, inpatient rehabilitation facilities, nursing homes and assisted living facilities, home healthcare, vehicles where healthcare is delivered (e.g., mobile clinics), and outpatient facilities, such as dialysis centers, physician offices, and others.